What is Bitcoin?

 What is bitcoin based on?

 Many years ago conventional currencies were based on gold or silver.
 Theoretically, you knew that if you handed over a dollar at the bank, you could get some gold back (although this didn’t actually work in practice).
-However, bitcoin isn’t based on gold; it’s based on mathematics.
+However, it isn’t based on gold; it’s based on mathematics and the idea of a blockchain.
+What is a blockchain?
+Read this page to find out.

 Around the world, people are using software programs that follow a mathematical formula to produce bitcoins.
 The mathematical formula is freely available, so that anyone can check it.
 This process is called mining and it becomes progressively harder over time so that know only specialised computers known as ASICs are the only ones capable of mining bitcoins in any meaningful timeframe.